uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

    <img src="images/nblm-deselect-q-2.png" style="width:250px;padding:10px;border: 1px solid #555;" alt="NotebookLM Create new button"><br>
    - You will now only be asking questions about the responses to _Survey Question 1_.
 3. Let's ask NotebookLM to summarize the responses to _Survey Question 1_ by typing the following into the chat box and pressing Enter: ```Please analyze the following short-answer survey responses from participants who attended a university-level workshop.
 Summarize the key feedback by identifying recurring themes, specific suggestions for improvement, and notable positive aspects.
 Highlight actionable insights and any patterns in participant opinions.
 Present the findings clearly, categorizing them into strengths, areas for improvement, and additional comments or suggestions.
 Ensure the summary is concise and easy to understand.```
-  - **Reflection**: Are the insights supported by the citations that link to the parts of the article that support the insights?
+  - **Reflection**: Do the themes and suggestions questions look reasonable based on reading the comments in the _Survey Question 1_ PDF document?
+  - **Reflection**: In my response, two instructors are highlighted for being particularly expert and helpful.
+Do we know if that is because these two instructors teach most of the workshops, and equally expert and helpful instructors teach only a handful of workshops so aren't highlighted by NotebookLM?
+You don't have the data to evaluate this question, but it would be something to explore if this was your research project.
 4. **OLD WORKSHOP MATERIALS BELOW...**

-3.Identify contradictory findings or interpretations between these journal articles.
+3. Identify contradictory findings or interpretations between these journal articles.
 Type the following into the chat box and press Enter: ```Identify any contradictory findings or interpretations between these studies.```
   - **Reflection**: Are the contradictory findings supported by the citations?
 4. Identify common themes or research questions shared by these articles.
 Type the following into the chat box and press Enter: ```What common themes or research questions emerge when examining these articles together?```
-  - **Reflection**: Do the themes and research questions look reasonable based on what you've read in the articles?

 ## Studio Tools
 1. Click on the **Notebook Guide** button on the bottom right of the window.
 You should now see the notebook guide window.